bsless/clj-fast/doc/results.md

 fast map merge was implemented by Metosin and uses `kv-reduce` to assoc one map into another.
-Was compared vs. regular merge.
+Compare to regular merge for the keys=2 case.

 ##### Inline Merge

-Two different implementations of inlining merge were tested, one based on the core implementation of merge, and one on Metosin's.
+Several inline implementations were compared:
+- `inline-merge`: uses `conj` directly on all input maps instead of reducing.
+- `inline-fast-map-merge`: inline merges maps using Metosin's `fast-map-merge`.
+- `inline-tmerge`: Uses transients to merge the maps.
+Basic implementation by Joinr.

 #### Results